 Mileage: 12.5 miles

-Starting in "downtown" Sopchoppy along US 319 from Clermont Ave. near the historic Sopchoppy Depot (1891), the Ochlockonee Bay Trail runs roadside a few hundred feet east to Surf Road.
+Starting in "downtown" Sopchoppy along US 319 from Clermont Ave. near the historic Sopchoppy Depot (1891), the Ochlockonee Bay Trail runs roadside about 0.1 mile east to Surf Road (CR 372).
 Turning southeast on Surf Road, it soon enters a section of the St. Marks National Wildlife Refuge.
 Although closer to the roadway than we prefer, the traffic here is very light and the ride is mostly quiet and scenic, including some boardwalk.
 At about 7 miles, the trail turns more eastward, parallel to Ochlockonee Bay, but with only an occasional glimpse of the water.
-The trail meets the Coastal Trail at the intersection of US 98, a trailhead was under construction when we visited.
+The trail meets the Coastal Trail at the intersection of US 98, where a shared trailhead provides parking, picnic and portalet.

-Crossing US 98, the trail goes on-road a short distance to the Tide Creek bridge, becoming a roadside trail again over the bridge on Mash Island.
+Crossing US 98, the trail goes on-road a short distance to the Tide Creek bridge, becoming a roadside trail again over the bridge on Mashes Island.
 The trail along Mash Sands Road is scenic with marsh views on one side and glimpses of the Bay on the other, a negative is that it's right along the roadway with little or no buffer.
 The trail then enters Mashes Sands Park and runs to the boat ramp, where there's a large sandy lot with paid parking.
 Empty when we visited, but surely busy on weekends.
 Past the boat ramp, the trail goes on-road a short distance to the trailhead.
 Going past the trailhead, check out Mashes Sands Beach - a hidden gem we really enjoyed on this beautiful day.